MJKWoolnough/gedcom/README.md

 }
 ```

-EventsRecordedStructure is a GEDCOM structure type
+EventsRecordedStructure is a GEDCOM structure type.

 #### type Family